conbojs/conbo/README.md

 Conbo.js is the best MVCS framework you've never heard of.

-It is a lightweight MVC application framework for JavaScript designed for use with ECMAScript 5 compliant browsers to enable developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript, C# or Java.
+It is a lightweight MVC application framework for JavaScript designed for use with modern browsers to enable developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript, C# or Java.

 Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model with scoped event handling, plus simple view state management.